5 Fish Dishes That Will Supercharge Your Healthy Meal Plan

 Explore a variety of gluten-free fish dishes like this pecan-crusted cod, and let PlateJoy help you build a gltuen-free shopping list.

-Fish offers an array of healthy fats, protein, minerals, and vitamins to support your body’s functioning, reduce inflammation, and support the growth and maintenance of tissues.
+If you're looking to create a healthy meal plan, fish offers an array of fats, protein, minerals, and vitamins to support your body's growth and maintenance.
 Working these budget-friendly, versatile ingredients into your healthy meal plan can be a great way to create balance in your diet and ensure you’re taking in adequate protein and omega-3s.
 PlateJoy can be a useful tool to work more fish dishes into your diet, particularly if you want support finding delicious recipes using a variety of types of fish.
 PlateJoy’s custom meal plans will allow you to search for fish dishes for breakfast, lunch, and dinner, and select recipes that suit your preferences.